shipanjodder/geeky-hugo/exampleSite/content/about.md

 ---
-title: "About The Author"
+title: "About Us"
-description: "this is meta-description"
+description: "Know About Us"
 image: "images/author.png"
 layout: "about"
 draft: false